Causes and Treatment of Epilepsy

 Epilepsy can be controlled by avoiding triggers which induce seizures such as lack of sleep (sleep deprivation) and alcohol consumption.

 It should be noted not all people experience seizures always.
-For others it occurs occasionally and for some it occurs at one stage of life and disappears.
+For some it occurs occasionally while for others it can occur once and disappears.